kplai2020/application/README.md

 ## Welcome & Objective

-Welcome to my repository on Github which is designed to give you an overview on my skill sets, especially in:
+Welcome to my Github repository that is designed to give you an overview on my skill sets, especially in:

 - the exposure of working with **data variety** (e.g. unstructured & structured data),
 - the comfortability of applying **quantitative techniques** (e.g. ML/DL/Applied Mathematics, Statistics, and Probability), and